Wierzbowsky/GotekLEDScreenClock/Docs/readme.txt

 This is the the self-made clock that was created from salvaged Gotek's 7-segment LED screen boards.
 The original Gotek screen boards need to be dismantled and all parts (IC, screen, capacitor) are used to create a single or combined indicator panel with the help of tiny circuit boards that can be joined together.
 These boards share all signals except for DIO.
-Each DIO pin is connected to the corresponding pin of the Arduino Nano or Uno board.
+Each DIO pin is connected to the corresponding pin of the Arduino Mini, Nano or Uno board.
 This particular clock has 6 screens joined together.

 The screens can display decimal and hexadecimal numbers with or without prepending zeroes, single digits and characters